tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

 - **Does NOT read PHY speed from BMSR or vendor registers**
 - **Relies 100% on software configuration**

-This means:

-> Even if the PHY negotiates 1000 Mbps, the MAC will not operate correctly unless the software configures it for 1000 Mbps.
+This means even if the PHY negotiates 1000 Mbps, the MAC will not operate correctly unless the software configures it for 1000 Mbps.

 ---

-### 6.1 How Autonegotiation Works (PHY Side)
+### 3.1 How Autonegotiation Works at PHY Side

 The PHY negotiates *link speed* and *duplex* with the remote device via the 802.3 standard autonegotiation FSM.
 The DP83867 performs the following in hardware: